BukolaOdunayo/BukolaOdunayo/README.md

 SO far, I've completed  projects and internships while remaining committed to staying abreast of the latest trends and technologies in my field.
 I am always eager to participate in data analysis projects.
 Feel free to connect with me on [Linkedin](www.linkedin.com/in/ogunjimi-bukola) and [Twitter](https://twitter.com/Oluwabukola0).

-Also, check out my Medium page, where I document my process and experiences as aData Analyst.
+Also, check out my Medium page, where I document my process and experiences as a Data Analyst.

 <!--